President’s message, Spring 2015

 .
 If you have interest in learning more about JA, please visit the JA of Sacramento website at www.jasac.org

 .
 If you think you would be interested in volunteering in the classroom or sponsoring our local programs through a financial donation, please contact Amanda Connell in our Grass Valley office or me directly in our Yuba City office.

 Switching gears back to our Bank…

 As you may have seen in our First Quarter earnings press release issued on April 16th we are off to a great start to 2015!
 The Bank ended the quarter with total assets of $224.2 million representing a 28.3% increase from 1Q 2014 and our earnings of $340,574 were up 53% from the year ago period.
 We continue to make solid progress in Grass Valley as well as our Yuba/Sutter markets – progress realized through solid execution by our team members.
-For more detail on our first quarter results, see the full earnings release on the back page of this newsletter.
+For more detail on our first quarter results, see the full earnings release on the Investor Relations page of our website.
 As always, please let us know of any new customer referrals you may have for us to follow up with – and thank you for your continued support of RVCB!

 John M. Jelavich, President & Chief Executive Officer